 How To Light Up Charcoal Briquettes

-It’s not very difficult to light up charcoal briquettes, but it is helpful to know the different techniques available.
+It’s not very difficult to start charcoal briquettes, but it is helpful to know the different techniques available.

 Before you begin, always remember to clean your grill out thoroughly by removing the grill and clearing out all the ash and dirt.
 Once this is done, you should also open up the bottom grill vents to allow air to flow in and help the charcoal burn better.